URDev4ever/whythis/README.md

 <h1 align="center">whythis</h1>

-<h3 align="center">whythis is a small CLI tool that lets you attach human explanations to files on your system.</h3>
+<h3 align="center">whythis is a small CLI tool that lets you attach human explanations to files on your system, fast and efficient ;)</h3>

+---
 It answers one simple question:

 > **Why does this file exist?**